 So the men turned from there, and went toward Sodom, but Abraham still stood before the Lord.

 Here the group of three visitors breaks up.
 The Lord remains with Abraham.
 The “men” leave for Sodom and only Sodom.
 Therefore, one of the group stays behind, while two leave—and it turns out that only two arrive at Sodom.
 Since the one who stayed behind is the Lord, the two “men” who departed must have been something else—as it later turns out, they were angels.

 Why Were the Angels Sent to Sodom?

 While the two angels are on their way to Sodom, Abraham bargains with God.
 As is stated above and in Genesis 19:29, Abraham’s concern is that his nephew Lot would perish unjustly in the destruction.
-God allows Abraham to bargain down to an agreement that if only ten good people are found in Sodom, the entire city will be spared.
+God allows Abraham to bargain down to an agreement that if God only finds ten good people in Sodom, the entire city will be spared.
 The purpose of the conversation, which is recorded in Genesis 18:23-32, is to emphasize that God may spare the wicked for the sake of the righteous, but would never punish the righteous for the sins of the wicked.